adv3.hfile | source file |

 (libGlobal.curIssuingActor)

-command line, but it is also possible for one actor to send a command to
+the actor who *issued* the current command (this is usually the player character, because most commands are initiated by the player on the command line, but it is also possible for one actor to send a command to another programmatically)

 (libGlobal.libMessageObj)